calyau/preiistmmo/README.md

 #### From the `.jar` file:

-This is the faster way to run the CLI; options and usage is identical to the above, but instead of using `lein primes run`, you will use the following:
+This is the faster way to run the CLI; options and usage are identical to the above, but instead of using `lein primes run`, you will use the following:

 ```